Become a Node Operator

 A public permissioned blockchain

-On Polymesh, only licensed financial entities can run the nodes that author new blocks or vote on block finality.
+On Polymesh, anyone can run a regular node or check the upholding of network rules and public state secured by the blockchain.
+However, not everyone can author new blocks.
+Only licensed and/or registered financial entities can run the nodes that author new blocks or vote on block finality.
 These entities are called node operators and are permissioned through a governance process.

 Node operators share earnings with those who stake funds with them, creating a competitive business model in which node operators compete for user support on the basis of reliability and expected return on investment.